 Driving that 300 km to Homiel takes 3-3.5 hours.

 There is also The Paradise Hotel (1, Pryvakzalnaja płošča, hotel Homiel, 2nd floor) close to the station.
 The price is € 7.5 for a night in a hostel-type room or € 23 for a single and € 28.5 for a double room.
 Nice bonus: there’s a safe and laundry.
 And there won’t be any trouble with parking.

-Top range offers (by local standards, sure) are Zamkovy Park Hotel (6, Haharyna vulica) and Prestige Hotel (72, Halavatskaha vulica).
-Prices for a room there start from € 25 and may reach € 340 if you suddenly feel like a three-room presidential suit.
+Top range offers (by local standards, sure) are Zamkovy Park Hotel (6, Haharyna vulica) and Prestige Hotel (72, Halavackaha vulica).
+Prices for a room there start from € 25 and may reach € 340 if you suddenly feel a need for a three-room presidential suit.

-Staying in Chisto Hotel (4a, Bratjev Liziukovykh vulica) or Villa Rosa (150, Ilicha vulica) will be a good choice for those traveling by car.
+Staying in Chisto Hotel (4a, vulica Liziukovych) or Villa Rosa (150, Ilicha vulica) will be a good choice for those traveling by car.
 In Chisto Hotel you can enjoy sauna and Turkish bath and live in recently renovated super comfortable rooms.
 In Villa Rosa there is a guarded parking and excellent breakfast that is already included in the price.

 Once you leave the railway station, you have two options: go straight by Pieramohi Parkway and reach Vasstania Square or turn to the right and by walking along Lenina Avenue arrive to the palace.
 During those walks you can grab something to eat (find the best spots in the following chapters of the guide).

 The adumbration of Pieramohi Parkway took shape back in the middle of the 19th century.
 It’s hard to believe that 100 years ago one of the most beautiful streets of the city was wooden and scruffy, and people used to move along its western part by boats, because there was an actual moor.
 There was a place for military marches where now Paŭstannia Square is; the tank, the favorite local meeting point, appeared there in 1968.
 There were a catholic cathedral, a fire station and well-known in those times Metropol and Golden Anchor Hotels on modern Lenina Avenue.